 - The material and the structure observed in the meteors are similar to that of the earth.

 - They are solid bodies developed out of materials same as, or similar to, our planet.

 - The other indirect sources include gravitation, magnetic field, and seismic activity.

 - The gravitation force (g) is not the same at different latitudes on the surface.

 - It is greater near the poles and less at the equator.

-- This is because of the distance from the centre at the equator being greater than that at the poles.
-The gravity values also differ according to the mass of material.
+- This is because of the distance from the center at the equator being greater than that at the poles.
+The gravity values also differ according to the mass of the material.

 - Gravity anomalies give us information about the distribution of mass of the material in the crust of the earth.

 - Magnetic surveys also provide information about the distribution of magnetic materials in the crustal portion, and thus, provide information about the distribution of materials in this part.

 - Seismic activity is one of the most important sources of information about the interior of the earth.